CONSTRUCTION FAQS

 Q. What is geotechnical work?

-A. Geotechnical work is used to determine what type of soils, rocks and subsurface geology exists at the site.
+A. Geotechnical work is used to determine what type of soils, rocks, and subsurface geology exists at the site.
 This involves geological exploration and mapping, including drilling and trenching work.
 The geotechnical work is performed on Aurora-owned property and some private properties with the landowner’s permission.
-The data collected through this work is required for the federal environmental study.
+The data collected through this work is required for the design environmental reviews.
 Crews and equipment may be seen in various locations.

 Q. What will predesign and preconstruction services entail and will there be impacts to local residents?